starkinfra/sdk-python/README.md

         - [PixBalance](#get-your-pixbalance): View your account balance
         - [PixStatement](#create-a-pixstatement): Request your account statement
         - [PixKey](#create-a-pixkey): Create a Pix Key
+        - [PixKeyHolmes](#create-pixkeyholmes): Investigate the registration of a Pix Key in the DICT
         - [PixClaim](#create-a-pixclaim): Claim a Pix Key
         - [PixDirector](#create-a-pixdirector): Create a Pix Director
         - [PixInfraction](#create-pixinfractions): Create Pix Infraction reports